jackpal/jackpal.github.io/_posts/2020-12-29-Web_Scraping-with-Swift-Soup.md

 ## The Houseplant page

 1. Use the Chrome web browser to visit the [Houseplant](https://en.wikipedia.org/wiki/Houseplant) page.
-2. Choose View > Developer > View Source
+2. Right click on the web page and choose View Page Source from the pop-up menu.
 3. Start reading the document to figure out how it's structured.

 The structure of web pages changes over time, so this information may be out of date by the